Wyatt-Plaga/dereclict-dawn-guide/code-improvements.md

 There are numerous console.log statements throughout the code.

 **Recommendations:**
-- [ ] Implement a proper logging system with environment-based controls
+- [x] Implement a proper logging system with environment-based controls
-- [ ] Use a logging library that can be toggled based on environment
+- [x] Create a central Logger utility with configurable log levels

 ### 12. State Management Strategy